 by Karla McLaren.

-Click here for more info and/or to order this book. (newer/different cover)
+Click here for more info and/or to order this book. (newer edition/different cover)

 About The Author

-Watch a video with Karla McLaren: The Emotional Flow of Dealing with Sadness
+Watch another video with Karla McLaren: The Emotional Flow of Dealing with Sadness